chrisbmin/wsb-base/README.md

 # My personal WorkStation Builder

-Contains everything to setup my Windows Engineer desktop environment.
+Contains everything to setup the base tools for a Windows desktop environment.
+Optional tools will be included via the InstallOptionalPrograms.ps1 script.

 > Inpired by [Microsoft/windows-dev-box-setup-scripts](https://github.com/Microsoft/windows-dev-box-setup-scripts) and other repositories to setup their developer machine.